 “This is another positive step in a long a series of positive steps that is going to have to happen in order for us to get going on May the 4th so we’re pleased,” Parnell said.

-The changes announced on Wednesday will take effect at 12:01 a.m. on Monday, Mar.
-1 and will remain in place for at least one month.
+The changes announced last Wednesday took effect at 12:01 a.m. on Monday, March 1 and will remain in place for at least one month.